Strolling on the Quad

 Babson Entrepreneurial Investor Lab: Decode Companies, Allocate Capital, Pitch Your Strategy

 Learn to evaluate companies, allocate capital, and pitch investment strategies in this high-energy finance lab.
 Rising juniors and seniors will analyze real companies, develop an Investment Policy Statement, and manage a simulated $100,000 portfolio.
+Plus: AI-powered finance—learn prompt engineering to speed up research, then verify results using trusted sources.
 You’ll practice valuation, risk management, and evidence-based decision-making—finishing with a Portfolio Demo Day presentation.
 Grounded in Babson’s Entrepreneurial Thought & Action® methodology.

 Commodities Trading

 Step into the fast-moving world of global commodities trading in this simulation-driven finance course.
-Rising juniors and seniors will use professional-grade trading software in a state-of-the-art finance lab to explore risk modeling, futures markets, and trading strategy.
-You’ll analyze real market data, build intuition for price movements, and experience the pressures and decisions traders face—no prior finance background required.
+Rising juniors and seniors will use realistic trading software in Babson’s state-of-the-art finance lab to explore market dynamics and trading opportunities in natural gas, crude oil, gasoline, and heating oil.
+You’ll build financial models to analyze risks and identify arbitrage opportunities, build intuition for how information is incorporated into prices, and experience the excitement and pressures traders face—no prior finance background required.

 Finance for Real Life: Money, Markets, and Informed Decisions